mdn/content/files/en-us/web/html/element/input/email/index.md

 ## Value

-The {{HTMLElement("input")}} element's {{htmlattrxref("value", "input")}} attribute contains a string which is automatically validated as conforming to email syntax.
+The {{HTMLElement("input")}} element's [`value`](/en-US/docs/Web/HTML/Element/input#value) attribute contains a string which is automatically validated as conforming to email syntax.
 More specifically, there are three possible value formats that will pass validation:

 1. An empty string ("") indicating that the user did not enter a value or that the value was removed.
 2. A single properly-formed email address.
 This doesn't necessarily mean the email address exists, but it is at least formatted correctly.
 In simple terms, this means `username@domain` or `username@domain.tld`.
 There's more to it than that, of course; see [Validation](#validation) for a {{Glossary("regular expression")}} that matches the email address validation algorithm.
-3. If and only if the {{htmlattrxref("multiple", "input")}} attribute is specified, the value can be a list of properly-formed comma-separated email addresses.
+3. If and only if the [`multiple`](/en-US/docs/Web/HTML/Element/input#multiple) attribute is specified, the value can be a list of properly-formed comma-separated email addresses.
 Any trailing and leading whitespace is removed from each address in the list.

 See [Validation](#validation) for details on how email addresses are validated to ensure that they're formatted properly.